cmda-bt/pt-course-19-20/readme.md

 their work.
 You are graded individually.

-Grades for the course follow standard academic grading of the Netherlands.
+Grades for this course follow standard academic grading of the Netherlands.
-The scale ranges from 1 (very poor) to 10 (outstanding) with marks to one decimal place (such as 7.2).
+The scale ranges from 1 (very poor) to 10 (outstanding).
+We use marks to one decimal place (such as 7.2).
 The lowest pass mark is 5.5.

 ### Attendance